akash-coded/placement-training-performance/README.md

 ---

 ## 📌 **Overview**
-This repository serves as a centralized platform for managing and enhancing the performance of placement training programs at **LPU** and **Executive Education Programs** (including BSc).
+This repository serves as a centralized platform for managing and enhancing the performance of placement training programs at **universities** and **Executive Education Programs** (including online programs).

 ### 🔥 **Why This Repository?**
 ➡️ Structured training to increase foundational knowledge, technical skills, and placement success.